Diagnosing symplecticity in simulations of high-dimensional Hamiltonian systems: Mathematical preliminaries

-To be absolutely clear, $(\mathbb{D} \bm{\mathsf{q}})_{ij} = \sum_{k=1}^{N_s} \mathbb{D}_{ik} \mathsf{q}_{kj}$.
-This approximation of the derivative is spectrally convergent for smooth periodic functions.
-Using trapezoidal rule, which is likewise spectrally convergent for smooth periodic functions, the loop integral may be approximated as follows:
+For smooth periodic loop data this approximation converges rapidly, and for Sobolev data the algebraic convergence rate is quantified in \ref{appendix:conv_high_regularity}.
+Using trapezoidal rule, the loop integral may be approximated as follows:

-where the colon notation contracts two matrices: for $A,B \in \mathbb{R}^{n \times m}$, $A:B = \sum_{i,j = 1}^{n, m} A_{ij} B_{ij}$.
+where the colon notation contracts two matrices: for $A,B \in \mathbb{R}^{n \times m}$, $A:B = \sum_{i=1}^n\sum_{j=1}^m A_{ij} B_{ij}$.

-\begin{remark} As a technical note, if $(\bm{q},\bm{p})$ represents the state of a discretized Hamiltonian PDE system with periodic boundary conditions it is necessary to unwrap the data prior to computing the pseudospectral loop integral approximation to eliminate jumps at the edges of the spatial domain. \end{remark}
+\begin{remark} As a technical note, if $(\bm{q},\bm{p})$ represents the state of a discretized Hamiltonian PDE system with periodic boundary conditions, it is necessary to unwrap the data prior to computing the pseudospectral loop integral approximation to eliminate jumps at the edges of the spatial domain. \end{remark}